Internationality: Internationality in other fields

+Internationality is also of concern to the arts and sciences.
+With respect to academic publishing, internationality has been raised as an issue, with researchers proposing composite indices to systematically quantify the extent to which journals engage contributors, editors, and readership across multiple nations.
+Another source notes that: "Internationality is, of course, an important attribute for artistic producers, with the world both as playing field and exhibition location".

 In linguistics, an international language, or world language, is one spoken by the people of more than one nation.
 English, Spanish, French and Arabic are considered to be world languages.
 In interlinguistics, international often has to do with languages rather than nations themselves.
-An "international word" is one that occurs in more than one language.
+An international word is one that occurs in more than one language.
 These words are collected from widely spoken source or control languages, and often used to establish language systems that people can use to communicate internationally, and sometimes for other purposes such as to learn other languages more quickly.
 The vocabulary of Interlingua has a particularly wide range, because the control languages of Interlingua were selected to give its words and affixes their maximum geographic scope.
 In part, the language Ido is also a product of interlinguistic research.

-In arts, an international art movement is an art movement with artists from more than one country, usually by many.
-Some international art movements are Letterist International, Situationist International, Stuckism International.

-In team sports, an "international" match is a match between two national teams, or two players capped by a national team.
+The concept of internationality in language has been explored in literary studies as a framework for understanding how texts transcend national and linguistic boundaries, as seen in professor Michael Saenger's Interlinguicity, Internationality, and Shakespeare (2015), which examines how Shakespeare's works reflect and engage with multiple languages and cultures beyond England.
+Saenger writes that internationality takes the interlinguistic concept of people speaking multiple languages in a city and extends it to the idea of nations, noting that "the Renaissance plays so often begin in foreign places, and those introductory scenes often lead to still more and more new locations.
+That mobility was a key pleasure that the theater sold, and it meant that audiences could never be sure precisely where they were".
+This iteration of internationality "could be seen as a pervasive characteristic of early modern social space, made particularly evident in the theater".